Developer Guide

 list-s

-Expected: All existing schedules are listed.Listed all schedules
+Expected: All existing schedules are listed.Listed all schedulesis shown in the status message. -

 Test case: